Joseph Scrivani Services

 Who?
 My practice offers individual psychotherapy to adults (ages 18 to 99+) of all genders and sexual orientations.
 I have two decades experience working with members of the LGBT community.
 They are, and always will be, fully welcomed into my practice.

 How?
-My standard fee is $115 for a 50-minute session.
-Currently I accept Aetna, Cigna, and Empire Blue Cross/Blue Shield insurance plans.
+My standard fee is $175 for a 50-minute session.
+Currently I accept Aetna, Cigna, Empire Blue Cross/Blue Shield, Oxford and United Healthcare insurance plans.
 I also work with those who have approved benefits for "out of network" providers through other insurance plans.
 Otherwise, my clients pay by cash, check or credit/debit cards.
 Sliding scale fees are offered based on financial need.

 Where?
 New Paths Psychotherapy is conveniently located on a tree-lined street in the vibrant community of Astoria.
 The office is within a suite of quiet and private offices.
 It is easily accessible by several bus and subway lines.
 The Steinway Street subway station on the M and R lines is one and a half blocks away.